 For the spontaneous emission from the giant atom into the waveguide, we set $\beta(0)=1$ for the atomic initial state and $\alpha_{k}(0) = 0$ for the initial vacuum state of the bosonic field in the waveguide.
 The solution of $\beta(t)$ of Eq.~(\ref{formal d_beta(t)}) can be obtained by the Laplace transformation (see more details in Appendix~\ref{equations of motion of single giant atom}),

-Here, the index $n$ denotes all kinds of modes propagating in the waveguide, which have complex frequencies $s_n = -\kappa_n +i\Omega_n$ with the positive real number $\kappa_n$ denoting the decay exponent.
+Here, the index $n$ denotes all kinds of modes propagating in the waveguide, which have complex frequencies $s_n = -\kappa_n - i\Omega_n$ with the positive real number $\kappa_n$ denoting the decay exponent.
 According to Eq.~(\ref{eq-laplace}), the probability of atom $|\beta(t)|^2$ can be expressed alternatively as

 where the coefficients $A_n$ can be determined from the RHS of Eq.~(\ref{eq-laplace}) using the residual theorem (see more details in Appendix~\ref{equations of motion of single giant atom}).
-In the long-time evolution limit, only the mode with the smallest $\kappa_{min}$ can be remained, and thus the atomic probability becomes
+In the long-time evolution limit, only the mode with the smallest $\kappa_{min}$ can survive, and thus the atomic probability becomes